DDMAL/jSymbolic2/README.md

 allowing users to select which features to save during feature extraction.
 This feature table also allows users to view additional metadata about each feature, and still further metadata can be seen for a feature (including its feature dependencies) by double clicking on its row.
-Buttons are included for auto-selecting all features, no features or just the default features.
+Buttons are included for auto-selecting or auto-deselecting features based on certain criteria.
 - Processing Information Panel: This panel, on the middle left of the jSymbolic GUI, is a space where processing updates are posted during feature extraction.
 Summary information is also posted here at startup relating to feature breakdowns, and additional updates are